fhunleth/midi_synth/README.md

 git clone https://github.com/fhunleth/midi_synth.git
 cd midi_synth
 mix deps.get
-# Copy the sf2 file to the priv directory
+# Copy the sf2 file to the priv directory.
+If on Linux, you can skip this.
 cp <path_to>FluidR3_GM.sf2 priv
 mix test
 ```